rusel95/SleepPhaseWakeApp/README.md

 5. Alpha-testing;

-6. Companion iOS-App - showing detailed ;
+6. Companion iOS-App - showing detailed graphs (with sleep stages and/or sleep quality and/or sleep durations - HealthKit);

 ---